 - Summer Congregation 2015 will be held between 23 and 26 June, view the summer timetable of departments to ceremonies.
 The Before Congregation sections contains basic information about Summer Congregation and further details will be published in the coming weeks as arrangements are confirmed.

-- Winter Congregation 2016 will be held between 14 and 15 January, the timetable of departments to ceremonies will be published later in the year.
+- Winter Congregation 2016 will be held between 14 and 15 January, view the winter timetable of departments to ceremonies.
+Further information about these ceremonies will be published in the autumn.

 Key points to note: